qbil-org/tutorials/vscode.md

 ## Navigating VS Code
+This section covers navigating VS Code briefly and a few useful keyboard shortcuts.

+### Git integration
+VS Code comes with git integration pre-installed and you can open it using by clicking the third icon from the top on the left vertical sidebar/menu.
+It lists changed files into 2 categories, "Changes" and "Staged Changes", you can add or remove these changes to staged changes by clicking the "+" or "-" symbols on the side of each file.
+You can access more git commands, e.g. `git pull`, `git push`, etc. via the UI in VS Code by click the ellipsis (...) symbol on the menu labeled "SOURCE CONTROL".

+### Opening a Terminal
 ____________________________________

 Navigate to the Menu bar, and select **View** -> **Terminal**.
 Alternatively, you can use the shortcut **Ctrl+\`**.